ermlikeyeah/ermlikeyeah.github.io/about.md

 Hi!
 I'm Si.

 This is my blog.
-I try to write regularly about my work and the work I am involved with here.
+I try to write here regularly about my work and the work I am involved with.

 I am a highly experienced and successful strategist, designer (working on product, service, interaction, and experience), and maker of things, with nearly twenty years experience in "the industry".